t-simwa/swiftcart-commerce-main/docs/PROJECT_GAP_ANALYSIS.md

 ## 🔧 Technical Debt & Considerations

-1. **State Management:** ✅ Using Context API - Works well for current scale.
-Redux Toolkit migration can be done later if needed for complex state management.
+1. **State Management:** ✅ Redux Toolkit fully implemented alongside Context API.
+Both systems work together.
+Migration is recommended for consistency and to leverage RTK Query benefits, but not immediately required.
+Platform is production-ready with current setup.

 2. **Search:** ✅ Elasticsearch implemented with MongoDB fallback - Best of both worlds, production-ready.